fluxninja/aperture/docs/content/tutorials/flow-control/concurrency-limiting/workload-prioritization.md

 is configured to generate similar traffic pattern (number of concurrent users) for 2 types of users - subscribers and guests.

-When we load the above policy in the playground, we will see the that during the overload period, `subscriber` users have higher acceptance rate of their requests than `guest` users.
+Loading the policy highlighted above in the playground will reveal that, during overload periods, requests from `subscriber` users have a higher acceptance rate than those from `guest` users.

 <Zoom>